labermt/CST136SRS01/README.md

 Solution Name: CST136SRS01
 Project Name(s): Exceptional

+Notes:
-Notes: constructor needs to take default types convertable to int, else exception will be thrown.
+- constructor needs to take default types convertable to int, else exception will be thrown.
+- using floating point number example: 10.5 will result in exception, floating point number has to be an exact int value exaple 10.0

 ---